-Timeline Level of impact2 Source of Scenario Туре Climate change factor Impact on the Group of impact 1 2030 2050 information, etc. (11) Construction work related to renewable energy increasing needs for storage batteries Short / Long •• Key hypothesis no. 10 Based on a hypothetical assumption that the expansion of the urban infrastructure business will be greater than expected in the Medium-Term 1.5°C Business opportunities (12) Market expansion Markets for renovation construction and cloud services due to increased demand for disaster response and mitigation Markets for solutions to address climate change created using information and communication technologies (ICT) Markets for the development of infrastructure such as networks as urban digitalization advances Markets for the refurbishment of equipment in the scenario where measures to establish a circular economy are accelerated.
-Short / Long • • Management Plan and the 2030 Vision The (positive) impact is expressed on a relative scale given the variance is large depending on inquiries, work periods and other factors.
-(13) Services to mitigate and adapt to climate change Expansion of the urban infrastructure business due to the underground installation of utility lines and the construction of net zero emission buildings (ZEBs) to mitigate climate change Short / Long Key hypothesis no. 11 Resilience (14) Adaptation to climate change Stronger resilience by switching to telecommuting and other flexible work styles not dependent on location, in response to climate change Short / Long Difficult to calculate Earnings from construction sites and the effect on back office operations is limited.
+Timeline Level of impact2 Source of Scenario Туре Climate change factor Impact on the Group 2030 2050 information, etc. (11) Construction work related to renewable energy Expansion of construction of self-owned power lines due to increased demand for renewable energy such as offshore wind power generation Expansion of smart grid business due to changes in power distribution systems (ability to newly enter the power distribution business) Expansion of energy storage plant construction and maintenance business due to increasing needs for storage batteries Expansion of solar sharing business to use land at sites where solar power plants are installed as agricultural land Short / Long •• •• Key hypothesis no. 9 Based on a hypothetical assumption that the expansion of the urban infrastructure business will be greater than expected in the Medium-Term 1.5°C Business opportunities (12) Market expansion Growing demand for disaster prevention and mitigation, and building national resilience The IoT business market amid increasing flood risks due to rapid climate change Markets for the development of infrastructure such as networks as urban digitalization advances Markets for the refurbishment of equipment in the scenario where measures to establish a circular economy are accelerated.
+Short / Long • Management Plan and the 2030 Vision The (positive) impact is expressed on a relative scale given the variance is large depending on inquiries, work periods and other factors.
+(13) Services to mitigate and adapt to climate change Expansion of the urban infrastructure business due to the underground installation of utility lines and the construction of net zero emission buildings (ZEBs) to mitigate climate change Short / Long Key hypothesis no. 10 Resilience (14) Adaptation to climate change Stronger resilience by switching to telecommuting and other flexible work styles not dependent on location, in response to climate change Short / Long Difficult to calculate Earnings from construction sites and the effect on back office operations is limited.
 The impact is therefore expressed on a relative scale.
-Reputation(15) Stakeholder assessmentsDecarbonization efforts lead to higher business value, more opportunities to raise funds from financial institutions and the business growth that entails, create opportunities to receive orders from new clients, and create opportunities to secure talented human resources Short / Long - - Not calculated
+Reputation (15) Stakeholder assessments Decarbonization efforts lead to higher business value, more opportunities for low- interest financing from financial institutions and the business growth that entails, create opportunities to receive orders from new clients, and create opportunities to secure talented human resources Short / Long - - Not calculated